-Even though taxable gains are spread out over multiple years under the installment method, the gain is only measured once, expressed as a gross profit percentage, and applied to each payment thereafter.
+Even though taxable gains are spread out over multiple years under the installment method, the gain is only measured once, expressed as a gross profit percentage, and applied to each payment afterward.

 To compute gain on an installment sale, a seller must take these six steps:

-- Increase Step 5 by any recapture income.
+- Increase Step 5 by any recaptured income

-On January 15, 2021, Sam, an investor, sells Josie an office building for $1.1 million.
+On January 15, 2021, Sam, an investor, sold Josie an office building for $1.1 million.
 The building is subject to a mortgage of $150,000, which Josie assumes.
-Josie also makes a $250,000 down payment and gives Sam a $700,000 promissory note, providing for adequate stated interest.
-Sale expenses are $20,000.
-Sam’s adjusted basis in the property is $200,000.
+Josie also makes a $250,000 down payment and gives Sam a $700,000 promissory note, providing adequate stated interest.
+Sale expenses are $20,000, and Sam’s adjusted basis in the property is $200,000.
 Assume that there is no recapture income.
 After the sale, but before the close of Sam’s taxable year, Sam receives an installment payment of $120,000 from Josie.
 Sam’s taxable gain in the year of sale is computed as follows:

 Step 1: Gross Profit